Visiting the Castle

 This experience is available only in fair weather.
 Please check availability before your visit: 00 386 51 201 910.

-Recordings of bats, which naturally communicate in ultrasonic frequencies, have been carefully processed and translated into the human audible range.
-Their calls are accompanied by the mysterious sounds of the night – rustling leaves, distant forest echoes, the inner pulse of castle architecture… The result is a spatial (3D, 360°) sound experience, presented to visitors through headphones in ambisonic format.
+The work combines sound ecology and bioacoustic music, transforming the normally ultrasonic bat calls into a human-audible range.
+These calls are joined by the mysterious sounds of the night – rustling leaves, distant forest echoes, the inner pulse of castle architecture… The result is a spatial (3D, 360°) sound experience, delivered through headphones in ambisonic format.

-The entire installation is environmentally conscious – the headphone-based sound sculpture offers an intimate experience without adding noise pollution to the natural acoustic environment of Rihemberk Castle.
+The entire setup is environmentally conscious – the use of headphones ensures an intimate experience without contributing to acoustic pollution in the natural setting of Rihemberk Castle.

-The project Inaudible – audible, among the bats was developed by SAETA – Institute for Cultural and Promotional Activities, as part of the official GO!
-2025 programme.
+The project Inaudible – audible, among the Bats is organized by SAETA – Institute for Cultural and Promotional Activities as part of the official program of GO!
+2025 – European Capital of Culture.
+More info: https://www.go2025.eu

 Since May 1, 2025, Rihemberk Castle is included in a new Hop-on Hop-off bus route that offers visitors an easy, accessible, and eco-friendly way to explore the top attractions of Nova Gorica and its surroundings.